wazuh/wazuh-documentation/source/installation-guide/open-distro/index.rst

 For each type of deployment, the user can choose between two installation methods:

-- **Unattended**: You can install Wazuh using a script that automatically detects whether the operating system uses ``rpm`` or ``deb`` packages.
-The script also performs a health check to verify that the available system resources meet the minimal requirements.
+- **Unattended**: You can install Wazuh using scripts that automate the installation process.
+The scripts also perform health checks to verify that the available system resources meet the minimal requirements.

 - **Step by step**: This is a manual installation that includes a detailed description of each step of the installation process.